EXPEREPAIR: Dual-Memory Enhanced LLM-based Repository-Level Program Repair: Abstract

 \section{Abstract}

 Automatically repairing software issues remains a fundamental challenge at the intersection of software engineering and AI.
-Although recent advancements in Large Language Models (LLMs) have demonstrated potential for repository-level repair tasks, current methodologies exhibit two notable limitations: (1) they often address issues in isolation, neglecting to incorporate insights from previously resolved issues, and (2) they rely on static and rigid prompting strategies, which constrain their ability to generalize across diverse and evolving issue scenarios. {Inspired by the dual memory systems of human cognition, where episodic and semantic memories work synergistically to support human reasoning and decision-making,} we propose \textsc{ExpeRepair}, a novel LLM-based approach that continuously learns from historical repair experiences through dual-channel knowledge accumulation. \textsc{ExpeRepair} organizes historical repair experiences into two complementary memories: an episodic memory that stores concrete repair demonstrations, and a semantic memory that encodes abstract reflective insights.
+Although recent advances in Large Language Models (LLMs) have demonstrated potential for repository-level repair tasks, current methods exhibit two notable limitations: (1) they often address issues in isolation, neglecting to incorporate insights from previously resolved issues, and (2) they rely on static, rigid prompting strategies that constrain their ability to generalize across diverse and evolving contexts.
+We propose \textsc{ExpeRepair}, a novel LLM-based program repair framework inspired by the dual-memory systems of human cognition, where episodic and semantic memory synergistically support learning and decision-making.
+Unlike existing methods, \textsc{ExpeRepair} continuously learns from historical repair experiences via dual-channel knowledge accumulation, enabling it to adaptively reuse past knowledge during inference.
+Specifically, \textsc{ExpeRepair} organizes prior repair knowledge into two complementary memories: an episodic memory that stores concrete repair demonstrations, and a semantic memory that encodes abstract, reflective insights.
 At inference time, \textsc{ExpeRepair} activates both memory systems by retrieving relevant demonstrations from episodic memory and recalling high-level repair insights from semantic memory.
-It further enhances adaptability through dynamic prompt composition, synergistically integrating both memory types to replace static prompts with context-aware, experience-driven prompts.
-Experiments on the SWE-bench Lite benchmark demonstrate that \textsc{ExpeRepair} achieves a pass@1 score of 49.3\% with Claude 3.7 Sonnet, outperforming all state-of-the-art open-source methods.
+It further enhances adaptability through dynamic prompt composition, integrating both memory types to replace static prompts with context-aware, experience-driven prompts.
+We evaluate \textsc{ExpeRepair} on two benchmarks: SWE-Bench Lite and SWE-Bench Verified.
+Experimental results show that \textsc{ExpeRepair} achieves pass@1 scores of 60.3\% and 74.6\% on the two benchmarks, respectively, achieving the best performance among the evaluated open-source methods.
+We have open-sourced \textsc{ExpeRepair} at \texttt{https://github.com/ExpeRepair/ExpeRepair}.